Seoul to Gyeongju: Travel Guide and Things to Do

 Our first stop was to catch our breath near “The Seated Rock-Carved Buddha in the Samneung Valley” and enjoy a complimentary cup of hot coffee offered to hikers.

 Before reaching that spot, we encountered elderly locals walking briskly.
-Clearly, they were very accustomed to hiking, as they had arrived before us and were already enjoying their coffee.
+They were accustomed to hiking, having arrived before us, and were already enjoying their coffee.

 It’s wonderful to see how hiking in nature is part of the lifestyle of Gyeongju’s residents and South Korea; look at the number of shops in the city dedicated to selling hiking gear and mountain activity apparel.